Unit and Apartment Building Inspection Reports

 The buildings generally did not incorporate any fire provisions and are likely to be subject to varying degrees of fire orders.
 Additionally, this type of building will require ongoing levies for the Owner’s Corporation, as well as internal maintenance.

 Unit Buildings 1950 to 1980

-Are becoming popular in the suburbs and areas close to the city.
+These are becoming popular in the suburbs and areas close to the city.
 The reasons include less maintenance and generally a newer type of construction than a house.
 Whilst the type of construction may be similar to a house, typical maintenance must be budgeted for and agreement from other unit holders for repairs and building works.